jedwards1211/dude-wheres-my-module/README.md

 # CLI Commands

-The CLI isn't intended to be the primary way you get import suggestions, it's just for test-driving the server or telling it to shut down.
+The CLI isn't intended to be the primary way you get import suggestions, it's just for test-driving the server, debugging errors, or telling it to shut down.

 All commands will automatically start a server for the current project directory if one isn't already running